rudderlabs/rudderstack-docs/destinations/analytics/profitwell.md

 ### Identify Mapping

 {% hint style="info" %}
-For a given `profitwellUserId` if user is not found at destination or for a given userId which exists at destination and `profitwellSubscriptionId` is not found then in both cases the event is dropped.
-However, if we provide `userId` or `subscriptionAlias` and it doesn't exist then a new subscription is created.
+`profitwellUserId` and `profitwellSubscriptionId` are passed as `externalId`.
+Hence, for a given `profitwellUserId` if user is not found at destination or for a given userId which exists at destination and `profitwellSubscriptionId` is not found then in both cases the event is discarded.
+However, if we provide `userId` (mapped to `userAlias`) or `subscriptionAlias` a new subscription is created, if not found.
 {% endhint %}

 {% hint style="info" %}